gibberish

 A superlative deal.
 Well that’s great isn’t it.

-Nice to know this guy (Chairman of LLoyds TSB) thinks it’s all good business.
+Nice to know this guy (Chairman of Lloyds TSB) thinks it’s all good business.
 That HBOS has had its heart and soul ripped out and that Scotland has lost one of its key businesses.
-Nice to know he’s concerned about his staff, BOS shareholders (and not the City Spivs, I mean pension savers.)
+Nice to know he’s concerned about his staff, BOS shareholders (and not the City Slickers, I mean pension savers.)

 A superlative deal?